crvidondo/final-project-carlos/README.md

 ## Files and deliverables
 The project consists of the following files:

-- [datasets](Link): A folder containing two different .csv files: one with all datasets merged into one raw; and another that was cleaned and used later for model training.
+- [datasets](https://github.com/crvidondo/final-project-carlos/tree/main/datasets): A folder containing two different .csv files: one with all datasets merged into one raw; and another that was cleaned and used later for model training.
 The original dataset was download from [Kaggle](https://www.kaggle.com/datasets/rusiano/madrid-airbnb-data/data?select=calendar.csv)

+- [images/neighborhoods](https://github.com/crvidondo/final-project-carlos/tree/main/images/neighborhoods): Folder containing images of different Madrid's locations that are displayed in the app.

-- [Tableau Dashboard](linktableaupublic): Includes visualization charts that effectively summarize the key findings from the EDA.
+- [Tableau Dashboard](https://public.tableau.com/app/profile/carlos.rodr.guez.vidondo/viz/AirbnbFinalProject-Carlos/Dashboard1): Includes visualization charts that effectively summarize the key findings from the EDA.

 - [data_merging.py](https://github.com/crvidondo/final-project-carlos/blob/main/data_merging.py): Loads multiple datasets and merges into one comprehensive DataFrame.